WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/day_4_exercise_2.md

 For example... [code like this](https://www.tutorialrepublic.com/codelab.php?topic=jquery&file=execute-a-function-on-click-event).

-Here's the HTML and the code, simplified a little so ALL it does is have text that disappears if you click on it, no colors or anything:
+Here's the HTML and the code, simplified a little so ALL it does is have text that disappears if you click on it, no colors or anything -- and this code here (unlike in the linked example) is written in the very simplest way:

 ```html
 <!DOCTYPE html>